mullerdavid/ctf_writeups/cyberquest23/can/WRITEUP.md

 ```

 # Using the hint
-Using the filter: `can.id == 0x0000f146 or can.id == 0x0000f147` reveals some alternating datastream.
+Using the filter: `can.id == 0x0000f146 or can.id == 0x0000f147` reveals some alternating data stream.

 ![](screenshots/4.png)